anthonymirand/SpottedOnSpotify-cmdline/README.md

 ## Usage

 ```
-$ spotted-on-spotify
+$ spotted-on-spotify [ URL ]
 ```

-When you have a specific YouTube or SoundCloud URL that you would like to search on Spotify, run the script, paste in the URL, and choose the best match!
+When you have a specific YouTube or SoundCloud URL that you would like to search on Spotify, run the script with the URL (or wait to enter the URL while in the application), and choose the best match!

 Running the script allows the creation and modification of a public Spotify playlist appropriately named "Spotted on Spotify" where the successful searches will be saved.